MicrosoftDocs/azure-docs/articles/azure-monitor/agents/data-collection-iis.md

     - **Region** specifies where the DCR will be created.
 The virtual machines and their associations can be in any subscription or resource group in the tenant.
     - **Platform Type** specifies the type of resources this rule can apply to.
 The **Custom** option allows for both Windows and Linux types.
     - **Data Collection Endpoint** specifies the data collection endpoint used to collect data.
-The data collection endpoint must be in the same region as the Log Analytics workspace.
+This data collection endpoint must be in the same region as the Log Analytics workspace.
+For more information, see [How to set up data collection endpoints based on your deployment](../essentials/data-collection-endpoint-overview.md#how-to-set-up-data-collection-endpoints-based-on-your-deployment).

     [ ![Screenshot that shows the Basics tab of the Data Collection Rule screen.](media/data-collection-rule-azure-monitor-agent/data-collection-rule-basics-updated.png) ](media/data-collection-rule-azure-monitor-agent/data-collection-rule-basics-updated.png#lightbox)